Margaret Dick

 Margaret Isabella Brownlee Dick (14 September 1918 – 25 September 2008) was a pioneering Australian microbiologist.
 She is best known for her role as Chief Microbiologist at Kraft Foods Australia and for the development of a methodology for safe food production.
 She was the first woman to be elected as a Fellow of the Australian Institute of Food Science and Technology.

-Personal life
+Biography

 Dick was born in Melbourne to immigrant Scottish parents, Margaret and James Dick.
 She was the youngest of the four children in the family.
-She descended from a long line of engineers on her paternal side, including her grandfather, father, and all of her uncles.
+She descended from a long line of engineers on her paternal side, including her grandfather, father and all of her uncles.
 Her mother was a housewife and tailor, while both of her sisters became teachers.
 Dick's maternal grandfather worked as an accountant.

 The family moved from South Africa to Australia in 1914.
-Her parents decided to move away due to her father's risk of miner's phthisis and eminent war.
+Her parents decided to move to Australia due to her father's risk of miner's phthisis and the start of the Great War.